Practice Understandable with Flashcards, Spelling and Quizzes

 The adjective 'understandable' can be broken down into its root word, 'understand.'
 In this term, the suffix '-able' is added to 'understand' to indicate the capability or quality of being comprehended.
 'Understand' has its origins in the Old English word 'understandan,' where 'under' meant 'among' or 'between,' and 'standan' meant 'to stand' or 'to place oneself.'
 Over time, 'understand' evolved in the English language to describe the act of comprehending, grasping, or perceiving something with clarity and ease.
 Therefore, 'understandable' signifies something that is capable of being comprehended or perceived with clarity and ease, with its etymology deeply rooted in the historical development of 'understand' and its association with the ability to grasp knowledge or meaning.

-Quiz: Find the meaning of understandable
+Find the correct meaning of the adjective understandable:

 Try Again!